jwalton/create-ts-app/README.md

 npm init @jwalton/ts-app
 ```

-This creates a node.js application using Typescript and SWC.
+This creates a node.js application or ESM library using Typescript and SWC.

 - `type: "module"` for ESM support.
 - swc for compiling and running.
 - mocha for unit tests, nyc for code coverage.
 - husky and lint-staged for linting and prettifying code on commit.
 - ts-node for compiling code during unit tests.

+Any files that end in `.spec.ts` will be run as unit tests, and will not be included in the built output in `dist`.